loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ### The problem ⚡

-With this approach the component HeaderInner is trying to be two different things at once and we all learned from mister jackl or heyde, being more than one thing at once doesn't really make sense.
+With this approach the component HeaderInner is trying to be two different things at once and we all learned from [Mr. Jekyll](https://en.wikipedia.org/wiki/Strange_Case_of_Dr_Jekyll_and_Mr_Hyde), being more than one thing at a time isn't really ideal.
-Also it makes it even hard to reuse the component at other places.
+Also it makes it even hard to test or to reuse the component at other places.

 ### The solution ✅

+Bringing the condition one level up, makes it easier to see what the components are made for and that they only have one responsibility, being a `Header`, `Tabs` or a `BurgerButton` and not trying to be two things at once.

 ```jsx
 function Header(props) {